Have you ever thought of putting rules on your money?

 Money goals are so important to keep your personal finances on track.

 This is probably the most important financial rule.
-Okay, probably not…all 10 money rules are equally important.
+Okay, probably not…all 12 money rules are equally important.

-But, having a money goal will keep your motivated through the other financial rules.
+But, having a money goal will keep you motivated through the other financial rules.
 That is important.
 It is easier to say no to something when you have your bigger money goal in mind.

 Learn… Powerful Truth Behind Money Goals that you Need to Know

-9. Know Your Savings Percentage
+11. Know Your Savings Percentage

 And increase it every year.

 This is one of the best ways to track your progress towards financial freedom.
+The rules for saving money!

 Saving Percentage Example #1…